-As a traveller in transit you are advised to defer any purchase of duty free items upon arrival at the SYD Airport Tax and Duty Free stores on Arrivals level until after you pass through security screening and into the Departures area.
-There are restrictions in place for taking Liquids, aerosols and gels (LAGs) into the Departures area.
+As a traveller in transit, you are advised to defer any purchase of duty free items until after you pass through security screening and into the departures area.
+There are restrictions in place for taking Liquids, aerosols and gels (LAGs) into the departures area.

 You can pre-book your rental car and choose to pick up your car upon arrival at Sydney Airport.
 To see the list of car rental companies operating at Sydney Airport please visit our Car Rental page.